fionncur/IDStools/docs/migration.md

 When provenance differs across machines, set `source` to a Python dict literal mapping machine name to the provenance string.
 The cell is parsed with `ast.literal_eval()` and must be a valid dict literal.

+An optional `"default"` key applies to any machine that has no more specific entry of its own.
+A machine-specific entry always overrides `"default"` entirely (it is not joined or concatenated) — use it for the machines whose provenance genuinely differs from the rest.

 ```
-# needs_source=True, source = {"AUG": "EFIT", "JET": "JFIT"}
+# needs_source=True, source = {"default": "EFIT", "AUG": "IDA"}
 # imas_path = "summary/global_quantities/ip"
 summary/global_quantities/ip/value  ← transformed CSV value (per pulse)
-summary/global_quantities/ip/source ← "EFIT" for AUG pulses, "JFIT" for JET pulses
+summary/global_quantities/ip/source ← "IDA" for AUG pulses, "EFIT" for every other machine
 ```

-A dict source is resolved per pulse against the pulse's machine name and written into the pulse IDS.
-Machines not present as keys are silently skipped.
+A dict source is resolved per pulse against the pulse's machine name and written into the pulse IDS: the machine's own key wins if present, otherwise `"default"` is used, otherwise the companion leaf is skipped for that pulse.
 A `summary/machine` mapping row is required; the script raises at load if none exists and a dict source is in use.

 ---